 Leading preclinical brain imaging, with a main focus on PET imaging, and supporting brain imaging projects from collaborators.

 I had the opportunity to approach PET imaging during my PhD and I keenly grabbed the opportunity to return to PET imaging during my post-doc in Orsay before bringing that expertise back to Manchester.
-This technique obviously requires theoretical and practical knowledge of the biology it is applied to, but also knowledge in physiology and neuroanatomy, and basic knowledge in radiochemistry to liaise with the radiochemists efficiently.
+This technique obviously requires theoretical and practical expertise of the biology it is applied to, but also knowledge in pharmacology, physiology and neuroanatomy, and basic knowledge in radiochemistry to liaise with the radiochemists efficiently.
 Computing and programming are almost compulsory in this field to enable efficient image analysis, data management and processing which fit quite well with my taste for programming.